-Fact: According to Wikipedia, in 2008, it was estimated that the illegal trade in wildlife is worth at least US$5 billion, and may potentially total in excess of US$20 billion annually.
+Fact: According to Interpol, as of 2016 the illegal trade in wildlife is estimated to be worth up to US$20 billion annually.
 This ranks the illegal wildlife trade as among the most lucrative illicit economies in the world, behind illegal drugs and possibly human trafficking and arms trafficking.

 Solution: Exporting and importing countries are enforcing strict penalties against smugglers.

 Many people illegally hunt animals to sell as food and raw materials for finished products.
 Animals, like the giant Amazon river turtle, the “Paiche,” and the Amazon Manatee are vanishing from the wild.

 Fact: The wildlife harvest takes a staggering number of animals: every year in the Brazilian Amazon alone, 9.6 to 23.5 million mammals, birds, and reptiles are harvested.

 Solution: Develop new, environmentally-friendly ways for Amazonian people to make a living … although this is admittedly a vague statement.